rhubarbwu/cellrs/README.md

   - If your custom blink-width was `1` or unset, it will cycle through `{1, <max-width>, 0, ...}`.
   - Otherwise, it will cycle through `{<custom-width>, <max-width>, 0, ...}`.
 - `q` quits `cellrs`.
+- `1-4` can switch between up to the first four indexed batteries.
+Index-out-of-bounds will default index to `0`.

 ---